AnselZeng/this-is/README.md

-# This Is Ansel – My Spotify Inspired Portfolio Site
+# This Is Ansel: My Spotify Inspired Draft Portfolio Site

 This project is my simple, unfinished portfolio website that serves as a draft version.
 It's created with the primary goal of experimenting with different tech stacks and enhancing my front-end web development skills while showcasing creativity.